-So it is with our children.
-As moms, we are constantly pruning and fertilizing, helping our children remove negative qualities while adding positive ones that will enable them to grow strong and healthy.
+While I’m obviously not a plant expert, I do know that plants need certain things like sunlight and water to grow.
+And that’s how it is with our children.
+As moms, we are constantly pruning and fertilizing, helping our children remove negative qualities while adding positive ones that will allow them to grow strong and healthy.

-What does it take to grow a child?
-No matter the season of parenting, there are certain components to be considered.
+So what does it take to grow a child?
+No matter what season of parenting we’re in, there are certain ingredients to consider.
+Here are five of them.

-1. Patience.
 Just as in gardening, our efforts aren’t going to pay off right away.
-Like waiting for our plants to bloom, so it could be weeks, months, or years before we see the results of the consistent prayer, love, time, and discipline that we have invested.
-Yet we must continue on, following the principles that God has given us.
+We wait maybe weeks or months for our plants to bloom.
+And it could be weeks, months, or years before we see the results of consistent prayer, love, training, and discipline that we’ve invested.

-3. Respect.
 A child grows well when we respect him for who he is.
 Every child has a unique personality.
-Techniques that impact one child may have no effect on another.
-We can respect our children enough to learn how they are wired so that we can minister to them effectively.
+Techniques that work with one child may have no effect on another.
+We can respect our children enough to learn how they are wired so that we can relate to them effectively.

 What other traits do you think are important in helping to grow our children?